moj-analytical-services/data-engineering-exports/README.md

 # Data engineering exports

 This repository lets you export data from the Analytical Platform to other platforms.
-For now this means the HMPPS Performance Hub or the Ministry of Justice Cloud Platform.
-Message us on the #ask-data-engineering Slack channel if you want to connect to somewhere selse.
+For now, this means the HMPPS Performance Hub or the Ministry of Justice Cloud Platform.
+Message us on the #ask-data-engineering Slack channel if you want to connect to somewhere else.

 ## Ways to export